By using this site, you agree to the Privacy Policy and Terms of Use.

 Registration forces researchers to specify their primary outcomes, analysis methods, and study populations before seeing results.
 This prevents data dredging and selective reporting, ensuring that published findings reflect the original research questions rather than post-hoc analysis.

-Song and colleagues conclude that as cohort studies become increasingly important for evidence-based medicine, particularly for vulnerable populations, the research community must develop registration and reporting frameworks that match their methodological advances.
+The growing sophistication of observational research methods demands corresponding improvements in transparency and reporting standards.
+As cohort studies become increasingly important for evidence-based medicine, particularly for vulnerable populations, the research community must develop registration and reporting frameworks that match their methodological advances.
 Without such improvements, the potential for bias may undermine the valuable contributions these studies make to clinical practice and health policy.

 Source: Outcome reporting in cohort studies of interventions